cipherguard/go-cipherguard-cli/README.md

 Note: The JSON Output does not cover Error Messages, you can detect Errors by checking if the Exitcode is not 0

 # Documentation
-Usage for all Subcommands is [here](https://github.com/khulnasoft/go-cipherguard-cli/wiki/passbolt).
+Usage for all Subcommands is [here](https://github.com/khulnasoft/go-cipherguard-cli/wiki/cipherguard).
-And is also available via `man passbolt`
+And is also available via `man cipherguard`